vancouverwill/php_algorithms/collections/priorityQueues/readme.md

+Binary Heap or Heap Data Structure

+Used to calculate min or max and to keep priority order.

 A binary heap only guarantees that elements on lower levels have smaller values for max-heap and higher values for min-heap.

+Complete tree.
+Perfectly balanced, except for bottom level.

+Property - Height of complete tree with N nodes is lg N

+For a balanced tree height only increases when N is a power of 2

+Binary Heap - Parents keys no smaller than children's keys

 ### Background: